CrimsonGlacier/DockerMSSQLPageCounter/README.md

 Find the "sql1" IPv4Address and copy it to a notepad, the CIDR notation does not need to be copied.

-Navigate to /setup files/ and right click on main.py and open in notepad.
+Navigate to /setup files/, right click on main.py and open in notepad.
 In the section where it says:

     def connection():
     server = '172.17.0.2,1433'
     ...
     password = '<password hehere>'

-Replace the server ip address with the sql1 IPv4Address you copied down earlier, keep the port number 1433 and save the file,
+Replace the server IP address with the sql1 IPv4Address you copied down earlier, keep the port number 1433 and save the file,
-        replace the password with the password you created for the SA_PASSWORD env variable
+        replace the password with the password you created for the SA_PASSWORD environmental variable.

-Afterwards, input the following commands into cmd:
+Afterwards, input the following commands into CMD:

     cd ..
     docker build -t pythondocker -f Dockerfile .